Productive-Edge/pe-fuzzy-search-java/README.md

 ## Matching Results

-Default Bitap algorithm returns only one index (end index) where matching found at maximum allowed [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) (amount of edited characters), and it doesn't have information about edit operations applied to this matching.
+Default Bitap algorithm returns only one index (end index) where matching is found at the maximum allowed [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) (amount of edited characters), and it doesn't have information about edit operations applied to this matching.
-E.g. Default Bitap algorithm for the pattern `ABCD` with maximum allowed Levenshtein distance `2` will stop in the text `XXABXD` on the char 'B' (3 - zero based index `XXA>B<XD`), without details about difference between pattern and matched text.
+E.g., Default Bitap algorithm for the pattern `ABCD` with a maximum allowed Levenshtein distance `2` will stop in the text `XXABXD` on the char 'B' (3 - zero-based index `XXA>B<XD`), without details about the difference between pattern and matched text.

 This implementation will return information about the best matching in this case:
-XX**ABXD**, start zero based index is 2, end one is 5, found text `ABXD`, with one replacement 'X' -> 'C' at the 4th index.
+XX**ABXD**, start zero-based index is 2, end one is 5, found text `ABXD`, with one replacement 'X' -> 'C' at the 4th index.

-This library prefers replacements to the insertion and deletion when tries to find the best matching, since OCR errors in the most cases are fixed by replacement wrongly recognized character.
+This library prefers replacements to the insertion and deletion when trying to find the best matching, since OCR errors, in most cases, are fixed by replacing wrongly recognized characters.

 ## Credits